divonlan/genozip/docs/kraken.rst

     genozip myfile.bam --kraken myfile.kraken.genozip

-This stores internally in the Genozip file, for each line, its taxid.
+This stores internally in the Genozip file, for each line, its *taxid*.
 Unless you need the kraken file for other purposes, you can discard it at this point.

+In the case of SAM and BAM (but not FASTQ and FASTA), the *taxid* is will be visible as an additional field TX, for example: ``TX:i:9606``.

 Now, you can filter the file, as before, but this time it will be a lot faster since Genozip doesn't need to read the kraken file: